artursniegowski/FUN_PYTHON_PROJECTS/README.md

 It is a project where we try to recreate some art of the famous Damien Hirst random spot paintings.
 First, using python library colorgram for defining color palette from a painting (color_palette.jpg).
 Next, we use the library Turtel and the extracted colors to draw a random spot painting.

+# Instagram_follower_bot
+It is a python selenium based bot that will boost your followers by following simple steps.
+First, it will automatically log in to your Instagram account.
+Secondly, it is going to go to the account you want to replicate followers for and check its followers.
+In the last step, the bot will follow these individual accounts one by one automatically.
+This way, the accounts you followed might notice your account and follow you back.
+So basically, follow the followers of your competitors in your given market should boost your own follower count (given that your content is of similar nature).

 # ISS_tracker
 This program tracks the position of the International Space Station (https://en.wikipedia.org/wiki/International_Space_Station), and once the station is visible at our location, it will send an automatic email reminding us to look up and search for the station.